-The College of Pharmacy identifies a 2.0 on a 4.0 scale (2.0/4.0) or grade of "C" as the minimal acceptable grade in any course used to fulfill the requirements of the Pharm.D. degree.
-Subsequently, any course used to fulfill the requirements of the Pharm.D. degree in which the student receives a grade below 2.0 must be retaken.
+The College of Pharmacy identifies a 2.0 on a 4.0 scale (2.0/4.0) or grade of "C" as the minimal acceptable grade in any course used to fulfill the requirements of the PharmD degree.
+Subsequently, any course used to fulfill the requirements of the PharmD degree in which the student receives a grade below 2.0 must be retaken.

 Any course in which a grade less than 2.0 is received must be repeated in order to achieve an acceptable grade, but only a maximum of two additional times.
 If the student is unsuccessful after the second retake, the student is subject to suspension from the College of Pharmacy.
-In the case of general education requirements ("gen. eds."), the student may substitute another course that satisfies a requirement rather than repeat a course; however, the grade of the original course remains in the calculation of the GPA.
-For the purposes of the College of Pharmacy, the student's GPA is recalculated upon receipt of documentation of successful completion (e.g. an official transcript) of an equivalent course at another institution used to satisfy the requirements of the Pharm.D. degree.
+In the case of CORE+ requirements, the student may substitute another course that satisfies a requirement rather than repeat a course; however, the grade of the original course remains in the calculation of the GPA.
+For the purposes of the College of Pharmacy, the student's GPA is recalculated upon receipt of documentation of successful completion (e.g. an official transcript) of an equivalent course at another institution used to satisfy the requirements of the PharmD degree.

-Each student will be required to maintain a cumulative grade point average (GPA) of 2.75/4.0. and a minimum GPA of 2.0/4.0 each semester.
-In addition, students must obtain a grade of 2.0/4.0 in any course used to fulfill the requirements of the Pharm.D. degree.
 Successful completion (grade of 2.0/4.0 or better) of a course approved for transfer credit from another university only results in transfer of the credit hours, but the grade is not calculated in The University of Findlay GPA.
 Likewise, successful completion of a course approved for transfer credit from another university results in removal of any previous lower grade for an equivalent course on the student's The University of Findlay record, and therefore is not calculated in the GPA.
+During the P5 and P6 years, each student will be required to maintain the standards set forth for Graduate GPA in the